 Outside the park, many other camping options are available, like Juniper Grove Camp Zion, which offers a luxury camping experience.

 The Bureau of Land Management maintains developed campgrounds and dispersed camping areas in the surrounding areas.
 There are also several private campgrounds and RV rental companies near Zion National Park.

 Hotels and Cabins

-If you were hoping for something a little less rustic, there are plenty of lodging options with four (or more) walls and a roof over your head.
-Inside the park, you’ll find the Zion Lodge, open year-round.
+Plenty of lodging options have four (or more) walls and a roof over your head.
+Inside the park, you’ll find the Zion Lodge open year-round.

 Visitors who stay at the Zion Lodge can choose from hotel rooms, suites, and cabins, all of which are air-conditioned for extra comfort in the hot summer months.

 Cedar City, Kanab, Springdale, and St. George are other nearby cities.
 Each one offers plenty of places to stay and things to do on your Zion trip when you’re not exploring the wilderness of Zion National Park.

 Kyle Kroeger is the Founder and Owner of ViaTravelers.com.
 He is a full-time traveler and entrepreneur.
 Kyle started ViaTravelers.com to help travelers experience a fully immersive cultural experience as he did initially living in Italy.
 He’s a converted finance nerd and Excel jockey turned world wanderer (and may try to get lost on purpose).
 After visiting 12 countries and 13 national parks in a year, he was devoted to creating and telling stories like he’d heard.